Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Agent Selection Under Localization Errors

-Both the Greedy (Algorithm \ref{greedy_algo}) and DLG (Algorithm \ref{Double_loop_greedy_algo}) are guaranteed to return globally optimal solutions to the subset selection problem \textit{only under the sufficient conditions} stated in Theorem \ref{main_thm_1}.
-In this section, we propose a third approach to solve the subset selection problem, which utilizes the functional properties of the expected value and the variance of the beamforming gain, and \textit{always} returns a locally optimal solution to a certain relaxation of the subset selection problem.
+Both the Greedy and DLG algorithms are guaranteed to return optimal solutions to the subset selection problem \textit{under the sufficient conditions} stated in Theorem \ref{main_thm_1}.
+In this section, we propose a third approach to solve the subset selection problem, which \textit{always} returns a \textit{locally} optimal solution to a certain relaxation of the subset selection problem.
+Although the proposed third approach is computationally more demanding, its local optimality guarantee is independent of the carrier frequency unlike the greedy approaches.